jnstne/B37VB-2024-Edi-Robotics-Group-6/docs/open-loop-motor-control/open-loop-motor-control-report.md

 ## Method
 ### Direction Testing
-- First we set both motors PWM to the same value
+- First we set both motors PWMs to the same value
-- Turn robot on and record direction it moves in
+- Turn the robot on and record the direction in which it moves (left/right/straight)
-- If robot moves to left increase PWM of Left Motor or decrease PWM of right motor
+- If robot turns left increase PWM of Left Motor or decrease PWM of right motor
-- If robot turns right increasde PWM opf Right motor or decrease PWM of left motor
+- If robot turns right increase PWM of Right motor or decrease PWM of left motor
 - Repeat until robot moves straight
 ### Speed Testing